Randal Grichuk Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.10 team ERA that ranks 14th across all league pitching staffs.
+- The Giants' 4.10 team ERA ranks 12th across all MLB pitching staffs.

-- Giants pitchers combine to allow 66 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- Giants pitchers combine to rank 14th in baseball in home runs surrendered (67 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.